nikitashah94/CodedayPredicitiveKeyboard2015/README.md

 * Removed memory leaks!
 * limited search to only start after 2 letters have been entered by user for speed reasons -> hope to remove this for commonly used words e.g (the, because, etc...)

---TODO(Short-Term)--
+--TODO-- (Short-Term)
-*Handle user defined dictionaries.
+* Handle user defined dictionaries.
-*Predict based on previous word.
+* Predict based on previous word.
-*Improve search and sort speed.
+* Improve search and sort speed.
-*Reduct resource impact.
+* Reduct resource impact.
-*Create terminal based interface -> similar to vim/emacs.
+* Create terminal based interface -> similar to vim/emacs.
-*Reduce reliance on external libraries.
+* Reduce reliance on external libraries.
-*Re-impliment across different platforms.
+* Re-impliment across different platforms.

---TODO(Long-Term)--
+--TODO-- (Long-Term)
-*interface with OS to predict in any text-editable field.
+* interface with OS to predict in any text-editable field.
-*encrypt user-defined dictionary to prevent personal information loss.
+* encrypt user-defined dictionary to prevent personal information loss.